Skiing & Boarding in St Martin de Belleville

 - Lyon (St Exupery) – 183km, about 2 hours drive

-Getting to St Martin de Belleville from the Airport
+Airport transfers to St Martin de Belleville

 AlpyBus offers simple, reliable, affordable transport from Geneva to your accommodation in St Martin de Belleville.
 Our new fleet of comfortable minibuses are specially adapted for mountain roads, and we have priority parking at Geneva Airport, so there are no long walks.
 Choose either low cost shared services or ultra-convenient private transfers – both come with an unbeatable price match guarantee and no hidden charges.
 Get a transfer quotation and book online >>>

 Mountain Rescue ski resort transfers offer low cost and reliable airport transfers to St Martin de Belleville.
 Mountain Rescue are fully licensed and insured and operate with comfortable 8 seater minibuses.
 Offering private transfers that suit your flight times and with no waiting for other groups this service is the perfect way to get from the plane to the powder of your chosen ski accommodation.
 Last minute bookings available and secure online booking and payment system.
 Tel: UK +44 203 287 4588, France: +33 977 217 766.
 Request a ski transfer quote >